agroal/pgagroal/doc/man/pgagroal_databases.conf.5.rst

   Specifies the maximum pool size for the entry. all for all connections

 INITIAL_SIZE
   Specifies the initial pool size for the entry.
+Default is 0.
 Requires a pgagroal_users.conf configuration

 MIN_SIZE
   Specifies the minimum pool size for the entry.
+Default is 0.
 Requires a pgagroal_users.conf configuration

 EXAMPLE
 =======